 Maple pumpkin butter.
 It was at the bottom of the email highlighting the weekly specials at my local grocery store.
 Immediately I knew I needed to have some, like NOW!
 But then of course my dreams were shattered – so much sugar and high fructose corn syrup.
 Seriously, why!?!
 So I did what I do best, came home with a big can of pumpkin puree and got to work.
 The result – insane deliciousness that I literally keep eating with a spoon, with the fridge doors open, in my pj’s.
 Normally this would be problem but seriously, it’s maple pumpkin butter, life doesn’t get much better!

 So pumpkin butter – what’s so special?
-Well first of all, it’s almost like eating pumpkin pie with a spoon, but on things like oatmeal, pancakes and healthy microwave English muffins with Sunbutter slathered on them.
+Well first of all, it’s almost like eating pumpkin pie with a spoon, but on things like oatmeal, pancakes healthy microwave English muffins or Almond Flour Muffins with Sunbutter slathered on them.

 The best part of the pumpkin pie for me is always the pumpkin part – well that and the whipped cream!
 I can live without the crust.
 So maple pumpkin butter = all the wonderful things in life.
 Second it’s full of fall spices – pumpkin pie spice (cinnamon, nutmeg, cloves), cinnamon, ginger and just a touch of cloves.
 Seriously addictive.
 And my girl Lindsay pointed out that many of these spices have anti-inflammatory properties.
 So this maple pumpkin butter helps heal your gut and your sore muscles!
 WINNER!